From quantum geometry to non-linear optics and gerbes: Recent advances in topological band theory: Outlooks for future research

-It is tempting to consider delicate and multigap topological models as toy laboratories for extending higher-form topology to further symmetry setups.
+It is tempting to consider delicate and multigap topological models as toy laboratories for extending quantum geometric bounds and higher-form topology to further symmetry setups.
 Indeed, while their unstable topology is typically lost upon the inclusion of additional bands, the $\mathcal{DD}$ invariant can remain well-defined after such a modification and may even enter the response theory, as exemplified by Eq.~(\ref{eqn:circular-photocurrent}).
 However, while plentiful examples of unstable topologies are known in spinless-$PT$-symmetric and time-reversal-breaking models, very few extensions have, to date, been proposed in the presence of additional space group symmetries and in other Altland-Zirnbauer classes.
-Besides the already mentioned RTP insulators~\cite{Nelson:2021}, these include Chern dartboard insulators~\cite{Brouwer:2023,Chen:2024}, spin Hopf insulators~\cite{Zhu:2023}, and delicate Wannier insulators~\cite{Guba:2025}.\footnote{The topology of the last two examples is, in fact, even more subtle, as it is protected by the closing of the Wannier gap rather than of the energy gap.} A systematic classification of delicate and multigap topology across a broader range of settings could, potentially, provide a roadmap towards extending the higher-form topological description of energy bands.
-More broadly, it should also be interesting to consider whether other types of non-linear conductivity could similarly support a deeper and hitherto overlooked topological formulation.
+Besides the already mentioned RTP insulators~\cite{Nelson:2021} and chiral-symmetric insulators~\cite{Palumbo:2019}, the known examples are largely limited to Chern dartboard insulators~\cite{Brouwer:2023,Chen:2024}, spin Hopf insulators~\cite{Zhu:2023}, and delicate Wannier insulators~\cite{Guba:2025}.\footnote{The topology of the last two examples is, in fact, even more subtle, as it is protected by the closing of the Wannier gap rather than of the energy gap.} A systematic classification of delicate and multigap topology across a broader range of settings, especially to symmetry setups not captured by homotopy groups, could provide a roadmap towards extending the higher-form topological description of energy bands, potentially unearthing geometrical or topological underpinning of further response coefficients.